Call Us to Find a Therapist: 1-888-563-2112 ext.1

-Psychologists and psychotherapists impact our lives, shape the way we think, and act as experienced guides as we journey into unchartered territories.
-They are responsible for invaluable insights into the world of healing, innovative developments for growth, and they lay paths for empowerment.
+Psychologists and psychotherapists impact our lives, shape the way we think, and act as experienced guides as we journey into uncharted territories.
+They provide invaluable insights into the world of healing, innovative developments for growth, and paths toward empowerment.
 We have chosen to highlight some of the most influential psychologists, psychiatrists, therapists, and thinkers in history, giving a brief biography of their beginnings and their contributions to their profession.

 Psychology began formally in 1879 with Wilhelm Wundt and the foundation of a laboratory for experimental study in Leipzig, Germany.
 But for centuries before, the ancient Greeks, Egyptians, Indians, and Muslims practiced various forms of psychotherapy, attempting even then to explore the many facets of the mind.
 G. Stanley Hall was one of the first philosophers to introduce America to applied psychology, and it quickly spread to fields of law, industry, and business.
 At the same time, in Vienna, Sigmund Freud was beginning to gain recognition for his theories, which grew into modern day psychoanalysis.